This section provides useful information for Employers and line managers.

 Give careful thought as to who should conduct the investigation.
 Use multiple investigators in complex cases.
 Consider an external investigator if you do not have the necessary skills in-house.
 All investigations must be completed by a trained and competent, independent, investigator who has the ability to ensure integrity, fairness, impartiality and respect.
 If a line manager is implicated in a case, in any way, s/he should not be allowed to influence the process.

 We set out the pro’s nad con’s of both approaches (below).

 We have written a 20-Step IDRM (Investigation Dispute Resolution Model) that you can use as a guide should you decide to conduct the investigation in-house.
-It costs just £49.99+ VAT and contains a Step-by-Step guide for managers, incorporating template letters, interviewing templates, consent letters, a model report & recommendation paper and lots of other useful documents.
+It sets out a Step-by-Step guide for managers, incorporating template letters, interviewing templates, consent letters, a model report & recommendation paper and lots of other useful documents.
 Email email@example.com for your copy.